Beth Allen (golfer): Professional career

 Allen came close to a first title as she was runner-up in the 2011 Open de España Femenino at La Quinta Golf & Country Club, a stroke behind winner Melissa Reid.
 She also finished runner-up at the 2012 ISPS Handa Ladies British Masters, a stroke behind Lydia Hall, and again at the 2013 Lalla Meryem Cup in Morocco.

 In 2015, she won her first LET event at the Ladies European Masters with former European Solheim Cup winner Sophie Gustafson on her bag, a stroke ahead of Irish amateur Leona Maguire in second.

 Allen had her best season in 2016.
 She won the Lacoste Ladies Open de France and the Fatima Bint Mubarak Ladies Open in Abu Dhabi back-to-back, matching the course record of 64 in the final round and holding off Georgia Hall by three strokes.
 She won the 2016 LET Order of Merit and received the LET Player of the Year award.
 Allen recorded a T14 at the 2016 Women's British Open at Woburn, her best finish in a major.

 She also regained her LPGA Tour card for 2017 via the LPGA Final Qualifying Tournament, where she recorded a season-best of T7 at the ISPS Handa Women's Australian Open.

-Allen resided in Edinburgh, Scotland, after marrying Clare Queen, a former LET player and Scottish Golf's performance director in 2016.
 In 2022, she retired from tour to become the new head coach of the Urban Knights women's golf program at Academy of Art University in San Francisco, California.